Climate education

 Kyndo bridges interdisciplinary research, learning, and teaching — connecting communities, institutions, and industry to build the skilled, climate-literate workforce the world urgently needs.

-22.9% Maximum avoidable GDP loss for Middle East & Africa if Paris Agreement targets are met vs. current trajectory Swiss Re Institute, 2023
+MENA 22.9% Max avoidable GDP loss if Paris Agreement targets are met vs. current trajectory Swiss Re Institute, 2023 · Middle East Institute, 2024

-The Case for Climate Education
+The Economic Case for Climate Education

 Education is the